 We have an Audit Committee, consisting of Messrs.
-Higgins, Sherrill and Gordon, which is responsible for the review of internal accounting controls, financial reporting and related matters.
+Higgins, Gordon, Sherrill and Steer, which is responsible for the review of internal accounting controls, financial reporting and related matters.
 The Audit Committee also recommends to the Board the independent accountants selected to be our auditors and reviews the audit plan, financial statements and audit results.
-The Board has adopted an Amended and Restated Audit Committee Charter that meets all the applicable rules of the Nasdaq National Market ("Nasdaq") and the Securities and Exchange Commission ("SEC").
+The Board has adopted an Audit Committee Charter that meets all the applicable rules of Nasdaq and the Securities and Exchange Commission ("SEC").
 The Audit Committee Charter can be found on our website at www.biocryst.com.
-The Audit Committee members are "independent" directors as defined by the NASD in its Rule 4200 and Rule 4350(d)(2) and meet Nasdaq's financial literacy requirements for audit committee members.
-The Board has determined that Mr. Higgins qualifies as the "audit committee financial expert," as such term is defined in Item 401(h)(2) of Regulation S-K under the federal securities laws.
-The Audit Committee met five times during 2005.
+The Audit Committee members are "independent" directors as defined by Nasdaq and meet Nasdaq's financial literacy requirements for audit committee members.
+The Board has determined that Mr. Higgins qualifies as the "audit committee financial expert," as such term is defined by the SEC.
+The Audit Committee met five times during